How To Rescue Over Watered Plants

 Step 4: Re-Pot the Plants

 After removing the plant from its previous pot, let it dry on top of a newspaper for up to 12 hours.
-After this, take a new pot, line it with a mesh, gravel, or pebbles and re pot the plant with some fresh potting mix.
+After this, take a new pot, line it with a mesh, gravel, or pebbles and repot the plant with some new soil or potting mix.

 You may discard the pot where waterlogging occurred or you may reuse it.
 Just be sure to treat it with water and bleach to get rid of any bacteria.

 At this point, avoid using fertilizer until after the plant has recovered and is ready to absorb nutrients.
 Wait until you see new growth coming out.

 Check for any fungal disease or mold growth like mildew or black spots.
 If you find any, be sure to treat the soil with fungicide.